2019-10-22

 • Browse to Yahoo.com

-(Update: Yahoo has cleaned up their page since this article was written and most ads are now within their own yahoo.com domain and are not blocked by the pi-hole because Yahoo got wise to this and other similar ad-blockers.)
+(Update: Yahoo has cleaned up their page since this article was written and most ads are now within their own yahoo.com domain and are not blocked by the pi-hole because Yahoo got wise to this and other ad-blockers.)

 • Note "holes" in the page -- blank spaces, illustrated below in orange.
 There are being snuffed by the Pi-hole. (some browsers treat this differently, not showing the holes).
 Later, from the Pi-hole admin screens, you can temporarily disable the Pi, and can see what the page looks like, before-and-after.